stochasticTreat/opendisclosure/README_installation_in_vagrant.md

-OpenDisclosure backend installation in Vagrant
+OpenDisclosure backend installation in Vagrant: 6 step procedure!
+You too can do it at home!
 =================

 Scripts to build Hack Oregon's back end in a vagrant virtual machine.